Windows (CIFS) Shares

 - Home Directory: browse to the dataset created for that user

 3. Set the permissions on /mnt/data/user1 so that the Owner(user) and Owner(group) is user1.
 Set the permissions on /mnt/data/user2 so that the Owner(user) and Owner(group) is user2.
-For each dataset's permissions, enable Windows ACLs and tighten the Mode so that Other can not read or execute the information on the dataset.
+For each dataset's permissions, tighten the Mode so that Other can not read or execute the information on the dataset.

 4. Create two periodic snapshot tasks in Storage → Periodic Snapshot Tasks → Add Periodic Snapshot, one for each dataset.
+Alternatively, you can create one periodic snapshot task for the entire data volume.
 Before continuing to the next step, confirm that at least one snapshot for each dataset is displayed in the ZFS Snapshots tab.
 When creating your snapshots, keep in mind how often your users need to access modified files and during which days and time of day they are likely to make changes.

 5. Create two CIFS shares in Sharing → Windows (CIFS) Shares → Add Windows (CIFS) Share.
 The first CIFS share is named user1 and has a Path of /mnt/data/user1; the second CIFS whare is named user2 and has a Path of /mnt/data/user2.
 When creating the first share, click the No button when the pop-up button asks if the CIFS service should be started.
 When the last share is created, click the Yes button when the pop-up button prompts to start the CIFS service.
 Verify that the CIFS service is set to ON in Services → Control Services.